Editor’s note: This blog was updated in 2023 for accuracy and to adhere to modern best practices.

-Are eCommerce brands too dependent on paid advertising?
+Are eCommerce businesses too dependent on paid advertising?

-This is an assertion that has been floating around in marketing and startup circles lately.
-In particular, we’re seeing a slew of new venture-backed eCommerce startups emerge with a glut of investor cash available to spend aggressively on advertising.
+We’ve seen this assertion floating around marketing and startup circles — especially when it comes to the slew of new venture-backed eCommerce startups that have emerged over the past few years with a glut of investor cash available to spend aggressively on advertising.

-This was also the central premise of an article from Andrew Chen, who is a general partner at Andreessen Horowitz, a Silicon Valley venture capital firm.
-He argues that many companies die from their over-reliance and addiction to paid marketing channels.
+It’s also the central premise of a 2019 article by Andrew Chen, a general partner at a Silicon Valley venture capital firm.
+His argument?
+Many companies die from over-reliance on and addiction to paid marketing channels:

-This article answers this “overreliance” question by looking at a few core pieces of any eCommerce company’s marketing strategy including:
+Today, we’ll debate (and answer) this question of overreliance by looking at a few core pieces of an eCommerce marketing strategy, including:

-- Attribution: Ensuring you have accurate measures of cost of acquisition by channel
+- Attribution: Why you should accurately measure the advertising cost of acquisition by channel

-- Scale effects: Our thoughts on how paid channels diminish or don’t in efficacy with scale
+- Scale effects: Whether paid channels diminish or don’t in efficacy with scale

-- Saturation: Most brands are at risk of “saturating” a market with paid ads
+- Saturation: Why most brands are at risk of “saturating” a market with paid ads

-In short, while we agree with Andrew on a couple of smaller points, based on our experience, we feel that most eCommerce brands shouldn’t worry about an overreliance on paid marketing as long as attribution is properly accounted for and return on ad spend (ROAS) is monitored.
+Spoiler alert: Based on our experience, most eCommerce brands shouldn’t worry about an overreliance on paid marketing — as long as attribution is properly accounted for and return on advertising spend (ROAS) is monitored.

 Understanding True Customer Acquisition Costs

-While Blended CAC means slightly different things to different people, in general, it refers to just tracking a single number for acquisition cost that is total sales divided by total marketing costs.
+While blended CAC means slightly different things to different people, in general, it refers to tracking a single number for acquisition cost: total sales divided by total marketing costs.

 Obviously, this leads to the danger of profitable channels obscuring the existence of unprofitable channels.

-For example, if a company was losing money on Facebook ads in a given month, but had their product picked up by Good Morning America and got a bunch of sales that way, their overall company CAC could look good.
-It would hide the fact that Facebook ads were not profitable (or not as profitable) as they think.
+For example, if a company was losing money on Facebook ads in a given month, but had their product picked up by Good Morning America and saw an increase in sales from that, their overall company CAC could look good.

-For our clients, we look at CAC, and more importantly, return on ad spend (ROAS) at a far more granular level than just channel.
-We look at CAC and ROAS:
+Here at Inflow, we look at CAC and (more importantly) return on ad spend (ROAS) at a far more granular level than just channel:

-- At the platform level (Adwords, Google shopping, Facebook, Instagram)
+- At the platform level (Google Search Ads, Google Shopping, Facebook, Instagram, etc.)

 - At the campaign level